5 min read

 Egyptian darbukas have round edges on the drum head to allow rapid rolls.
 On the contrary, the Turkish darbukas have flat edges, making finger-snapping techniques much easier.
 Dirbakki, Doumbek, Derbake are all different Darbuka name variations.

-Darbukas produce a fantastic low-sustained sound with different striking techniques.
+Darbukas produce an incredible low-sustained sound with different striking techniques.
 You hit with the palms to the middle of the drum head for the bass tones, which creates the Doum sound, while for higher-pitched tones, you use the fingers on the edges.

 Mazhar Aka.
 Bendir Or Daff